tanlabcode/CytoTalk/README.md

 ## Update Log

-2024-09-11: We have updated README to make the installation of the CytoTalk package more clear to users.
+2024-09-11: We have updated README to make the installation of the CytoTalk package easier for users.

 2022-05-05: We have updated the installation and usage of the [`pcst_fast`](https://github.com/fraenkel-lab/pcst_fast) module for